GRADUATE STUDENT HANDBOOK

 Graduate students who are registered for 12 credits of approved coursework for a given semester, may register for a 13th credit of classes without completing the Lower Level permission (i.e., graduate students may take a physical recreation, health & wellness, or fine arts class).

 You may audit up to three credit hours a semester, but because audits are not graded, they cannot be used toward the 30 credit hours required for graduation.
 Similarly, community college and physical recreation courses may not be used to complete degree requirements.
 It is up to you and your academic advisor to see that you meet requirements and that your progress is updated on the "Report of the Advisory Committee" form.
-The form must be present at each advisory committee meeting -- get it from the Graduate Office before, and return it after, each meeting.
+The form must be present at each advisory committee meeting -- get it from the Center for Graduate Studies before, and return it after, each meeting.

 All regular graduate students are required to register every Fall and Spring semester and in Summer semesters when in residence until certified for their degree.
 Occasionally factors make it necessary for you to interrupt your studies for a short period of time.
 If you find yourself in one of these situations, you may request a leave of absence if you are in good academic standing and have written approval from your adviser, the department head, and the Graduate Dean.
 There is no established form for a leave request.
 The leave request may be a memo or letter on paper or in digital form (an email).
 The request must include an explanation for why the leave is needed, and a time frame (calendar) for completion of each remaining degree requirement.
 This should be routed to the Dean of Graduate Studies via the advisor and department with endorsements added by each.